 It's as if there is an overload switch that goes off whenever I'm at a point where I begin to believe half the world is mad and the other half is pure evil.
 (There is a tiny percentage who are good but their numbers are so small they barely register.
 Or so it seems when I'm in this state.)
 I shut down.
 I read Dave Barry.
 I curl up on the couch and watch the Hallmark Channel.

-I admit there are times when I am a coward, but sometimes I relish those cowardly moments.
+I admit there are times when I relish those cowardly moments.
 I understand now how video snippets of precious kittens could hit the billion watcher mark.
 It's R&R, it's therapy, and, in a world like ours, it's necessary.